priyam-choksi/Diabetes-Streamlit-App/README.md

 - GitHub repository for sample code and project structure: [Streamlit Cancer Prediction](https://github.com/alejandro-ao/streamlit-cancer-predict)

 ## License
-This project is licensed under the MIT License - see the [LICENSE](https://github.com/priyam-choksi/Diabetes-Streamlit-App/blob/main/LICENSE) file for details.

-## License
-This project is licensed under the MIT License - see the [LICENSE](https://github.com/priyam-choksi/Diabetes-Streamlit-App/blob/main/LICENSE) file for details.

-## License
 MIT License

 Copyright (c) 2024 Priyam Deepak Choksi